“This Werewolf Complex”

 The Jury’s Statement: The film immerses us in the magical world of a contemporary Alice in Wonderland who falls down the rabbit hole of the human psyche.
 The imaginative mixture of cinematic elements gave us a new perspective of filmmaking.

-Beautifully shot on film with a look that harks back to early colorised cinema, we were most impressed by the dreamlike cinematography
+Beautifully shot on film with a look that harks back to early colorised cinema, we were most impressed by the dreamlike cinematography.

 We felt the creative treatment of The Werewolf Complex was an original and intriguing approach to documentary storytelling.